Dental Crowns: 5 Types, Procedure & Cost

 Dental Crowns Overview

-Crowns help you save your smile, both functionally and aesthetically.
+Getting a dental crown helps you save your natural tooth and smile, both functionally and aesthetically.
 They’re used for adults and children alike.
 Now that you know everything about a dental crown procedure, including dental crown types, dental crown costs, and common dental crown problems…what are you waiting for?
 Avoiding treatment could risk sacrificing your tooth altogether.
 If you have hesitations about treatment, be sure to talk to your dentist one-on-one, or even seek out a second opinion.